tanaylab/scHiC_embryo/README.md

 ChIP tracks for h3k4me1 and h3k27me3 from ENCDOE of 5 different tissues.
 The track names are *ENCODE.bing_ren.e10_5.X.h3k4me1_rep1* and *ENCODE.bing_ren.e10_5.X.h3k27me3_sum*, where X is one of forebrain, heart, hindbrain, limb and midbrain.

 ### Dependencies
 Used libraries can be seen in the beginning of all code files.
 Almost all of them are commonly used R libaries.
 The exceptions are a few libraries developed by our lab.
 These are:
+*tgconfig* - a utility package used in our lab.
+Can be found here: https://github.com/tanaylab/tgconfig
-*metacell* - we use here the original version of metacell (metacell-2 was released
+*metacell* - we use here the original version of metacell (metacell-2 was released since, but here we use metacell 1).
+It can be found here: https://github.com/tanaylab/metacell
+*misha* - was described previously.
+*shaman* - the tool to calculate enrichment of Hi-C contacts in a region.
+Can be found here: https://github.com/tanaylab/shaman

 ### Brief explanation of the code files
 *initial_clustering* - this directory contains several files with functions used for the initial analysis of the data - the clustering into C1-3.